 Sammy Watkins available for Mahomes, Chiefs versus Jaguars

+Seattle defensive end Frank Clark also is available despite missing a full week of practice due to illness.

+Richard Sherman will be active for the San Francisco 49ers against the Arizona Cardinals after missing one game with a calf injury.
+Sherman was expected to miss up to three weeks but was able to come back early.
+The Niners will be without speedy receiver Marquise Goodwin, who is dealing with hamstring and quadriceps injuries.

-Patrick Mahomes and the Kansas City Chiefs will have wide receiver Sammy Watkins available against the NFL’s top defense.
+Patrick Mahomes and the Kansas City Chiefs had wide receiver Sammy Watkins available against the NFL’s top defense.

 Watkins tweaked his hamstring in last week’s comeback win against Denver.
 His availability Sunday will help Mahomes and the league’s highest-scoring offense against Jacksonville.
 The Jaguars already had ruled out running back Leonard Fournette again because of his hamstring problem and cornerback D.J.
 Hayden (toe) earlier this week.

-The New York Jets are starting Buster Skrine at cornerback against Denver with Trumaine Johnson out after hurting a quadriceps during practice.
+The New York Jets started Buster Skrine at cornerback against Denver with Trumaine Johnson out after hurting a quadriceps during practice.
 The Broncos are replacing offensive tackle Jared Veldheer, who hurt a knee against Kansas City last Monday night, with Billy Turner.

 Baltimore deactivated defensive tackle Michael Pierce after he was added to the injury report late in the week with a foot injury, and Ravens rookie Hayden Hurst is making his NFL debut after missing the first four games with a foot injury.
 Cornerback Jimmy Smith also will make his season debut following his four-game suspension for violating the league’s personal conduct policy.